The crystal clear waters surrounding Providencia Island, Colombia are as gorgeous as any you'll find on our beautiful blue planet.

-Due to the limited amount of time I had on Providencia, I didn't get a chance to hike up to the peak (El Pico) at the center of the island.
+Due to the limited time I had in Providencia, I didn't get a chance to hike up to the peak (El Pico) at the center of the island.

 Judging from the overwhelmingly positive reviews on Google Maps, it's a relatively easy and beautiful hike that takes three to four hours roundtrip.

 Last but not least, Providencia's 20-mile long barrier reef is the third-largest in the world.
 As I mentioned earlier, it's a UNESCO Marine Reserve.

 Popular dives include swimming along the steep walls cascading with sponges at sites such as Blue Hole and Contour, exploring the caves and fissures at NX and Tete’s Place, and cruising the sunlit shallow coral gardens at Bajo de San Felipe and Left Channel.
 Throw in a few shipwrecks such as Planchon, a World War II German tanker, and there’s not much else you could ask for in a dive destination.— Scuba Diving

 For details on what to expect diving in Providencia, check out this review by Joe's Scuba Shack.

 I hope you found this information helpful for planning a trip to Providencia Island, Colombia.